MIXING & EFFECTS

 - Volume (VOL) - Maximum value of the control output.
 The control is bi-polar with values from -200% (maximum to left) to 200% (maximum right).
 When using positive values a higher volume means higher Peak Control output values.
 Negative volumes result in a 'ducking' effect where the Peak Controller output is negative and dips with each input peak.
 You will need to set this in conjunction with the Base level to create 'sidechain pumping' effects.
 Turn up the Base and then turn the Volume to negative.

 - Tension - The shape of the attack and release curve (the controls graphic shows the effect).
 NOTE: As the attack of most sounds is very short you won't see or hear an effect of this parameter.
 It will be most useful on the decay side of the envelope.

-- Decay - Time taken to decay to the starting level.
+- Decay - Time taken to decay to the 'Base' level.

 Low Frequency Oscillator (LFO) Controls